Struggling With Your Mortgage? Help May Be Available — Act Now Before Deadlines Pass

 The Foreclosure Process in Mississippi: Timeline and What to Expect

 Mississippi is a non-judicial foreclosure state — lenders do not need to file a lawsuit or obtain a court judgment to foreclose.
-Instead, the foreclosure proceeds through a trustee's sale process governed by the deed of trust.
-Mississippi requires a minimum 30-day published notice before the foreclosure sale, and the total process from first notice to sale can be completed in as little as 60 to 90 days.
-Mississippi provides no post-sale redemption period for residential foreclosures — once the trustee's sale occurs and is confirmed, the homeowner's rights to the property are extinguished.
+Instead, the foreclosure proceeds through a trustee's sale process governed by the deed of trust and Miss.
+Code Ann. § 89-1-55, which sets out the publication and notice requirements.
+Miss.
+Code Ann. § 89-1-55 requires three consecutive weekly publications in a county newspaper plus posting at the courthouse door, with the sale occurring within one week after the final publication.
+Mississippi provides no post-sale redemption period for residential foreclosures — once the trustee's sale occurs and the deed is recorded, the homeowner's rights to the property are extinguished.
+Miss.
+Code Ann. § 89-1-59 gives the homeowner the right to reinstate the loan at any time before the sale by paying all past-due amounts, fees, and costs.

-Mississippi's combination of a non-judicial process, a short notice period, and no redemption right makes it one of the faster foreclosure states in the country.
-The best outcomes for Mississippi homeowners — modification, repayment plan, or short sale — come from the pre-notice period, before the 30-day published notice has been issued.
+Mississippi's combination of a non-judicial process, a short notice period under § 89-1-55, and no redemption right makes it one of the faster foreclosure states in the country.
+The best outcomes for Mississippi homeowners — modification, repayment plan, or short sale — come from the pre-notice period, before the § 89-1-55 published notice has been issued.

 Stage 1: Pre-Notice Period — The Widest Window